 The challenge of launching a new product on the impulse market

 George is a sales manager in a multinational large consumer company.
 One of his responsibilities this quarter is to launch a new food product.
 It is very important that this product is sold in the impulse market.
 It has to be found in as many shops as possible with outstanding presence.
-In order to achieve this, commercial teams and authorized distributors have to work together.
-George must be innovative and must encourage sales in the highly competitive impulse market.
+In order to achieve this, commercial teams and authorised distributors have to work together.
+George must be innovative and must encourage sales in the highly competitive impulse market and boost impulse sales.

 Gamified incentive plan

 George decides to turn the sales incentives plan around in order to coordinate the involved parts.
 He is going to try a new approach, he is going to gamify the incentives.
 Thanks to the game, he will be able to unify commercial team and distributors goals.
 All of them together will take part in a virtual rally.
 All participants will download an app where they will follow the rally stages and check their position in the ranking.
 Each team will have their own leaderboard with their points.
 Their position in the ranking will depend on the achievement of the different established goals.

 The main goal is to make sales points to include the product in their stock and boost impulse sales.
 But there is more.
 For example, players’ position in the rally is also affected if there is constant communication between both teams.
 The more calls they make, the better sales and rally results they obtain.

 Do not forget to include the sales points in the game

 George realises that sales points can also be included in the competition to increase sales.
 So he invites them to take part in the race.
 Sales points will participate through an app with a loyalty programme.
 This way, convincing sales points to join the programme becomes also a goal.
 So now the three parts involved in the sales procedure (commercial team, suppliers, and sales points) are coordinated and encouraged.